 I currently teach courses in psychological research methods and experimental psychology.
 I coordinate our second-year research methods course (175.203; on-campus offering).
-I also co-coordinate our postgraduate research design course (175.738) and teach a postgraduate advanced experimental psychology course.
+I also co-coordinate our postgraduate research design course (175.738).
 All course materials are available to students through Massey's Stream learning environment.

 I direct the Social Cognition Lab at Massey, and my research interests lie in investigating the social, cognitive, and physical underpinnings of human sociality.
 I am particularly interested in how humans use emotional expressions to make sense of–and influence–their social worlds.
 I also conduct experimental social cognition research in the areas of social pain and feelings of control.
 More recently I have begun collaborations with public health researchers examining the psychological predictors of life satisfaction and the effects of alcholic drinking on wellbeing.